saturnflyer/surrounded/README.md

   # these also must be done if you create your own initialize method.
   # this is a shortcut for using attr_reader and private
   private_attr_reader :activator, :account

   # If you need to mix default initialzation and extra work use a block
   initialize :activator, :account do
     map_roles(:third_party => get_some_other_object)
+    # explicitly set a single role
+    map_role(:something_new, 'SomeRoleConstant', object_to_play_the_role)
   end

   # but remember to set the extra accessors:
-  private_attr_reader :third_party
+  private_attr_reader :third_party, :something_new

-  # initialize with keyword arguments
+  # initialize without keyword arguments
-  keyword_initialize(:activator, :account)
+  initialize_without_keywords(:activator, :account)
-  # this makes the following instance method signature with required keyword arguments
+  # this makes the following instance method signature with positional arguments
-  def initialize(activator:, account:)
+  def initialize(activator, account)
     # ...
   end